thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 19 January 2023
+### Daily Rundown on Friday, 20 January 2023

-- The average temperature today is 3.72˚C;
+- The average temperature today is 4.54˚C;
-- With highs of 4.22˚C and lows of -1˚C.
+- With highs of 5.31˚C and lows of -0.8˚C.
-- You can expect overcast clouds for the day.
+- You can expect scattered clouds for the day.

 <!-- weather_marker ends -->